yvelikova/axway-open-docs/content/en/docs/contribution_guidelines/writing_markdown.md

 Use code block styling for single and multiple-line code blocks.
 Do not use inline code styling for single line code blocks.

 {{% alert title="Note" color="primary" %}}
-Do not use indentation for code blocks.
-Although indentation is supported by Markdown, it causes issues with nesting code blocks inside lists, and with publishing on production.
+Do not use indentation to create code blocks.
+Markdown syntax allows you to create code blocks by indenting all lines in the code block by four spaces or one tab, however using indentation rather than backticks can cause issues with nesting code blocks inside lists, and with publishing on production.
 {{% /alert %}}

 ### Inline code